Planning your finances for retirement.

 Also, we are healthier and live longer.
-These days the average Australian man now stops working at just over 61 and lives to around 84.
-That’s 23 years in retirement!
-The average woman stops working at 58 and lives to around 87 which is nearly 30 years in retirement. • And because of our increased life expectancy, and having a family later in life, we could still have parents to care for as well as children.
+These days the average Australian stops working at just over 55.
+Men have a life expectancy of 80 years and women 85.
+That’s potentially 25-30 years in retirement! • And because of our increased life expectancy, and having a family later in life, we could still have parents to care for as well as children.

 A modest lifestyle is considered slightly better than if you were totally reliant on the age pension, however it doesn’t allow for things such as social activities or lifestyle improvements.
 The comfortable lifestyle however allows for things like eating out, regular holidays, private health insurance, replacing things such as cars or electrical appliances.
 All figures assume that the home is owned outright and don’t include any allowance for loan repayments or rent.

 So, how much do we need invested to generate that amount of income each year … for the 20 to 30 years we will be in retirement?
 For a single to generate the $44,300 needed to fund a comfortable lifestyle, they would need $632,900 invested and generating a 7% return.
 For a couple to generate an income of $62,600 annually, $894,300 would need to be invested and generating a 7% return.